Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Strong in the Lord on specific occasions

-It is possible for us to strengthen ourselves in the Lord on specific occasions even though we may not be strong generally.
+We may strengthen ourselves in the Lord on specific occasions even though we may not be strong generally.
 This is especially true when we are under stress or are facing difficulties.
-We may also need strengthening on specific occasions even though we may be strong generally.
+Even when we are generally strong, we may still need strengthening on specific occasions.

-For an example of being strong for specific occasions, let us consider 1 Samuel 30.
-In this chapter, we are told the Amalekites had made a raid on Ziklag.
-David and his men were not at the scene when the Amalekites raided it.
-When they came and found that the place had been burnt and their wives and children captured, they lifted up their voices and wept until there was no strength in them to weep.
+An example of strengthening oneself on a specific occasion can be found in 1 Samuel 30.
+In this chapter, we are told that the Amalekites had made a raid on Ziklag while David and his men were away.
+When David and his men found out that the place had been burnt and their wives and children captured, they lifted up their voices and wept until there was no strength in them to weep.

 1 Samuel 30:6